 A. Chantico Inn: “Sunflowers” Completed in 2007, Chantico Inn and Suites sports several noteworthy architectural features including a bell tower, a stone chimney, and paving—all done in Old World style.
 Deanna Pine crated the hand painted glazed ceramic sunflower tiles that were commissioned as part of the City’s Public Art mandate.
 Pini has an MFA from UCSB and teaches ceramics at Westmont and Ventura Colleges.

-E’Bello Plaza: “Iron Archways” Two expertly crafted hand-forged steel archways by Oak View
+B. E’Bello Plaza: “Iron Archways” Two expertly crafted hand-forged steel archways by Oak View public artist

 C. The Emerald Iguana Inn: “The Emerald Iguana Fountain” Located at the far end of Blanch Street, the Emerald Iguana Inn offers both cottages and rooms for long and short Ojai stays.
 Designed and furnished by Marc and Julia Whitman, the grounds feature extensive tile and stone work, copper art, and a mural—but it’s centerpiece is surely the fountain designed by Marc Whitman with a giant iguana covered in broken tile from RTK Studios.
 The horn, tongue, tip of the tail, and toenails are made of copper by metal artist Jan Sanchez, who has left a legacy of beautiful metal artwork throughout the City including Cluff Vista Park and the Ojai Center for the Arts.
 Be sure to check out her copper light fixtures, that, when lit, look like flames.